grahampugh/munki-catalog-admin/README.md

 The code which enables movement of packages between catalogs is a derivation of code from Munki-Trello by Graham Gilbert: https://github.com/grahamgilbert/munki-trello

+#Docker

+I encourage the use of Munki-Do as a Docker container.
+I have personally never attempted to install it natively.

 A Docker container for Munki-Do is available here:

 * https://github.com/grahampugh/docker-munki-catalog-admin